 - Boats and ferries - for most popular island destinations, you’ll find a couple of seafaring options when you arrive at the pier.
 The ferries tend to be slower and stop only at one pier, but they’ll be much cheaper than the speed boats, which will most likely drop you at your beach of choice, at a James Bond-style pace, but for a price.

 Once you’re off the mainland, the taxis morph into songteaws, which are like elongated tuk tuks with two benches in the back.
 It’s a good way to rumble around, especially if you have luggage, but the best way to explore an island is on a moped.
 You’ll find they’re easy to hire and great for the smaller roads.
-Don’t forget to wear a helmet!
+Don’t forget to wear a helmet and ensure you have a valid drivers license and insurance!

 Bangkok is a busy, bustling city and its infrastructure is increasingly comprehensive, which is a relief, because the traffic can be unbearable.